HowardZHY/TooManyItems-LegacyFabric/README.md

 4. Put TMILegacyFabricLoader.jar in mods folder
 5. Launch and Enjoy

 Known Bugs: Search bar cause game freezing.
+Save panel might have EOF exceptions.

 ## COPYRIGHT INFO:
 "Copyright 2011-2014 Marglyph.
 Free for personal or educational use only.
 Do not redistribute TooManyItems, including in mod packs, and do not use TooManyItems' source code or graphics in your own mods."